How to Use a Miter Saw: Training the Apprentice

 - Always wear eye protection—no exceptions!

-- Avoid loose clothing and jewelry that can catch the blade
+- Avoid loose clothing and jewelry that can catch on the blade

-Here are a few additional PPE considerations, depending on what material you’re cutting:
+Here are a few additional PPE considerations, depending on the material you’re cutting:

 - Dust mask